jimhall/TestBlog4/_posts/2020-05-08-github-pages-part-two.md

 ## Review `_layouts` requirements

-Looking at other example websites, I used `_includes` file for fundamental page section that apply to all page types, and I used `_layouts` to control how a page type is displayed. `default.html` layout contained the components with the most commonality.
+Looking at other example websites, I used `_includes` files for fundamental page sections that apply to all page types, and I used `_layouts` to control how a page type is displayed. `default.html` layout contained the components with the most commonality.
 I will walk through post.html in detail, other layouts are very similar.